corda/corda/docs/source/app-upgrade-notes.rst

 into a new package, e.g. ``net/corda/finance/flows/MyClass.java`` can be moved to ``com/company/corda/finance/flows/MyClass.java``.
 As a consequence your classes are no longer able to access non-public members of finance CorDapp classes.

-When recompiling your JARs for Corda 4, your own apps will also become sealed, meaning other JARs cannot place classes into your own packages.
+When signing your JARs for Corda 4, your own apps will also become sealed, meaning other JARs cannot place classes into your own packages.
 This is a security upgrade that ensures package-private visibility in Java code works correctly.
 If other apps could define classes in your own packages, they could call package-private methods, which may not be expected by the developers.